Procedure for securing internship units for an Internship

 Procedures for enrolling in English internships

-- Return the form to Lynda Jones and get the CRN number for registration.
+- Upon approval by Professor Ronda, Professor Ronda then sends the form on to Brandy Fleming email@example.com) to release the CRN number for registration.
 Grading is on a P/NP basis.

 The "ADD deadline" is the deadline in which to claim units - normally 12 days into instruction.
 Please note that the deadline is strictly enforced.